FIRE TRUCKS AT WAR

 Fire Apparatus

-Prior to 1925, the Army had little fire fighting apparatus and that which it had was homemade or
+Prior to 1925, the Army had little fire fighting apparatus and that which it had was homemade or standard

-problem with so many types of equipment in service at so many posts spread throughout the country.
+so many types of equipment in service at so many posts spread throughout the country.

 In 1925 the Army decided to began building it's own fire apparatus.
 This decision was made for two